atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 la j; u X vy rw I r
 Away Hew the sliuttle cock and kitty’s vapours together.
 Sir Charles Conyers, who certainly comes after her, soon afterwards entered the room. — Taking up another racket, hc/proposed to me to make a party. —.
-Before I could get out a refusal, lord Woburh hastily Sitting down by me, said“ “Sir Charles, if you are inclmed to divert yourself, I restgn miss downton.”
+Before I could get out a refusal, lord Woburh hastily Sitting down by me, said" "Sir Charles, if you are inclmed to divert yourself, I restgn miss downton."
 Kitty, offended at this Speech, turned’ away her face, and burst into tears.
-“Heyday I what’s the matter now, ” cried' my lord, while Sir Charles' endeavoured, in the gentlest terras to soothe her; — but his esforts were un fuccessfuh She retired to her own apartment, “Surely, ” said lords Woburn to me, “I have »ot mentioned anything to make her uneasy? pur pofely, I am certain, I have not. — She ha good na tured, amiable girl, and f stiould. be lorry to have her stippwfe F had any intention to disconcert her.”
+"Heyday I what’s the matter now, " cried' my lord, while Sir Charles' endeavoured, in the gentlest terras to soothe her; — but his esforts were un fuccessfuh She retired to her own apartment, "Surely, " said lords Woburn to me, "I have »ot mentioned anything to make her uneasy? pur pofely, I am certain, I have not. — She ha good na tured, amiable girl, and f stiould. be lorry to have her stippwfe F had any intention to disconcert her."
-Sir Charles looked exceedingly Serious. -- -1 wanted to bring Kitty to herself, but had no mind to leave the two gentlemen togethei'i however as I could not suppose that they had the least reason to be of fendest with each other, I ventured upstairs, and gave a hint to poor Kitty, whom I Sound still weeping, that a construction might be put upon her behaviour,, different from what stie had thought of, if Ihe did not appear with her usual chearfulness padding, to give a turn to her Sorrow, that lord Woburn had expresied Some concern, lest he Should have Said anything to offend her, “Has he .?” replied stre, “, T will go then and af sure him to the contrary; “I would not have hini displeased with me for the world.”
+Sir Charles looked exceedingly Serious. -- -1 wanted to bring Kitty to herself, but had no mind to leave the two gentlemen togethei'i however as I could not suppose that they had the least reason to be of fendest with each other, I ventured upstairs, and gave a hint to poor Kitty, whom I Sound still weeping, that a construction might be put upon her behaviour,, different from what stie had thought of, if Ihe did not appear with her usual chearfulness padding, to give a turn to her Sorrow, that lord Woburn had expresied Some concern, lest he Should have Said anything to offend her, "Has he .?" replied stre, ", T will go then and af sure him to the contrary; "I would not have hini displeased with me for the world."
-“Well, ” answered, I, “and are yon not equally solicitous about Sir charles’s good opinion?
-He is a very pretty gentleman.”
+"Well, " answered, I, "and are yon not equally solicitous about Sir charles’s good opinion?
+He is a very pretty gentleman."
 Ah I
 L W K la VV LI ts U K in.
-“Ah! my lady’, ” said She, with an arch look, and a half frni'le, “would you change the one for the other?
+"Ah! my lady’, " said She, with an arch look, and a half frni'le, "would you change the one for the other?
 No, no — you know better;
-I made no answer, but leading her into the parlour, said“ “gentlemen, I have brought this lady to’ receive your acknowledgments • for what I you did to displease her.”
+I made no answer, but leading her into the parlour, said" "gentlemen, I have brought this lady to’ receive your acknowledgments • for what I you did to displease her."
-I “Tam afraid, ” replied Sir Charles, ' “that I am frequently So unhappy as to give offence, when T really wish to be particularly pleasing but if anything I can say, ” added he, approaching Kitty with a respectful tenderness which seemed to aitonish her beyond expression“ “procure my pardon, Mils' Bownton, L am ready to make the belt attempt In my power for the obtaining of it.”
+I "Tam afraid, " replied Sir Charles, ' "that I am frequently So unhappy as to give offence, when T really wish to be particularly pleasing but if anything I can say, " added he, approaching Kitty with a respectful tenderness which seemed to aitonish her beyond expression" "procure my pardon, Mils' Bownton, L am ready to make the belt attempt In my power for the obtaining of it."
 Kitty looked quite abasiied — — To relieve her,!
-S slid“ “my dear, Sir charles'’s apology b; sufficient“ “isalldver, now, ” cried she^holding out her and to lord Woburn, who had not indeed uttered a Syllable toher. ^ i — ^hc' took her hand, but immediately presenting it to Sir Charles- -- Charles kisfedit with transport— — ^ — drew it back, and fixed her eyes upon my lord.' — what’s the matter, Kitty, ” said hcj advancing, wsth a smile“ “wc not friends .?”
+S slid" "my dear, Sir charles'’s apology b; sufficient" "isalldver, now, " cried she^holding out her and to lord Woburn, who had not indeed uttered a Syllable toher. ^ i — ^hc' took her hand, but immediately presenting it to Sir Charles- -- Charles kisfedit with transport— — ^ — drew it back, and fixed her eyes upon my lord.' — what’s the matter, Kitty, " said hcj advancing, wsth a smile" "wc not friends .?"
-“I hope fo, ” replied' She, Sighing, “bijt — i — but“ “what, ?” answered my lord, ' hastily, taking her hand with a look full of pity, drawing .her neareir to him at the same time, and giving her a modest kiss, — “there now, are you satisfied with me ?”
+"I hope fo, " replied' She, Sighing, "bijt — i — but" "what, ?" answered my lord, ' hastily, taking her hand with a look full of pity, drawing .her neareir to him at the same time, and giving her a modest kiss, — "there now, are you satisfied with me ?"
-“Nay, ” interrupted Sir Charles, “if nothing less will ensure the lady’s pardon to you, .mylord, may not I hope for the same indulgence .?” following my lord’s example. *
+"Nay, " interrupted Sir Charles, "if nothing less will ensure the lady’s pardon to you, .mylord, may not I hope for the same indulgence .?" following my lord’s example. *
 Poor kitty’ksace glowed. — She went to the other end of the room, and sat down.
 Sir
 sir Charles soon went after her, and fo affidaoufly